-You'll find no shortage of medical advice out there, on this site and many others—the tips, tricks and recommendations for living your healthiest life.
+You'll find no shortage of medical advice out there during the coronavirus.
 Separating myth from fact, the current from the outdated can be tricky.
-And which are truly essential, the most important to prioritize?
+And what advice is truly essential, the most important to prioritize?

-Cutting through the noise—that's why we asked doctors for the most important advice they'd give one of the most important people in their lives: Their own mothers.
+Cutting through the noise—that's why we asked doctors for the most important advice they wish you knew.
 Here's what they told us.